Ridhwaan001/modmail/README.md

 A system allowing users to DM a bot which automatically creates a ticket in a server.
 Open sourced and uses the MIT license, allowing you to modify/share the code.

+# User Manual
+A free PDF version of the Modmail user manual is available with the release.<br>
+The latest manual is always included in the source code.

 # Notes
 - Only limited support is available.
 Check [the support section](#support). <br>
 - Messages sent into a ticket system are ignored if they start with `-` (can be changed in index.js) <br>